lexasq/crud-table/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+The app will automatically reload if you change any of the source files.## Development server

+## Testing

+Run `npm test`.

 ## Code scaffolding